nimbix/jardoc/docs/apps_tutorial.md

 Note: we are using `cat` and not `echo` to display parameters, to avoid echo evaluating some values.

-Create the following `AppDef.json` file with all possible types present, sometime combined with different settings.
+Create the following `AppDef.json` file with all possible types available, sometime combined with different settings.

 ```json
 {